La Piscine (film)

 La Piscine (The Swimming Pool) is a 1969 psychological thriller film directed by Jacques Deray, starring Alain Delon, Romy Schneider, Maurice Ronet, and Jane Birkin.

 Set in summertime on the Côte d'Azur, it is a drama of sexual jealousy and possessiveness.
 Both French and English-language versions of the film were made, with the actors filmed speaking English for the international release, which was unusual at a time when movies were always either dubbed or subtitled.
-The 114-minute international release, shorter than the French version, also had a slightly different editing.
+The 114-minute international release, shorter than the French version, also had slightly different editing.

 Plot

-Jean-Paul, a writer, and Marianne, his girlfriend of just over two years, are holidaying at a friend's villa near Saint-Tropez.
+Jean-Paul, a writer, and Marianne, his girlfriend for just over two years, are holidaying at a friend's villa near Saint-Tropez.
 There is a tension in their relationship which excites Marianne: the film begins with a scene in which they are together beside the villa's swimming pool and she urges him to scratch her back.
 He does as she asks, but then throws her into the pool and jumps in after her.
 In a later scene he takes a branch and uses it to lash her bare buttocks, playfully but with a force that increases as the scene cuts away.

 Harry, an old friend and record producer who was Marianne's lover before Jean-Paul, arrives for a visit, surprising the couple by bringing along his 18-year-old daughter Penelope, whose existence they had not previously known about.
 Marianne, without asking Jean-Paul, invites Harry and Penelope to stay.

 The four stay together and Harry draws Marianne back towards him as the days go by.
 Taunting Jean-Paul for having given up serious writing to work in advertising, Harry drinks a great deal and throws a surprise party while Jean-Paul, a recovering alcoholic, stays sober.
 Meanwhile, it becomes clear that Penelope neither likes nor respects her father, whom she has barely known while growing up.
 She and Jean-Paul become close and spend a day alone together by the sea.